adsblol/feed/README.md

 # adsb.lol feed

-This repo holds the code for the feed client.

-The feed client runs on containerd, a high performance container runtime.
+The adsb.lol feed client is a toolkit that

-ARMv7, ARM64 and AMD64 architectures are all supported.

 ## Usage